The Brisbane Truth was noted for its sensational headlines from when it began to be published in Brisbane in 1900 up until its demise in 1991.

 Truth (Brisbane) 25 April 1909 page 2 (Trove)

 Whilst visiting Highgate Hill, she met a certain Harold Coleman who was running a grocery store at the corner of Gertrude Street and Gladstone Road.
-The shop is still there though its appearance has changed considerably over the intervening years.
+There is still a shop there which may possibly the building from that time modified over the years.

-The many small shops scattered through Brisbane’s inner suburbs were almost all grocery or butcher shops in the days before supermarkets first appeared in the 1960s.
+The many small shops scattered through Brisbane’s inner suburbs were almost all grocery or butcher shops in the days before supermarkets started to become common in the 1950s.
 A large majority on Highgate Hill seem to be either real estate agents or hair salons these days.

 The shop on the corner of Gertrude Street in 2017